 In fifth grade, there is also a special music elective giving students the opportunity to learn an instrument with the instrument and instruction being provided by the school.
 They will take part in either Beginner’s Orchestra or Band, advanced string players will join the Advanced Strings Group.
 Students who are already playing an instrument on an advanced level can also join the Advanced Orchestra or Band as their Wednesday elective.
 They as well as students who choose not to learn an instrument will receive an extra music hour as their music elective.

 The 5th/6th Grade Choir can be chosen as their Friday elective by students in fifth grade, students in sixth grade can choose choir as one of their two music hours per week.
 (Please also see: Music in the Elementary School)

 Starting in fifth grade students are eligible to become Peer Mediators.
-A class trip with the entire grade level is taken at either the end of fifth or the beginning of sixth grade.
+A class trip with the entire grade level is taken at the beginning of sixth grade.

 At the end of the first semester in sixth grade the transition to the high school is being prepared.
 The class conference meets to make a preliminary decision which students qualify to go on to seventh grade (usually 98% do.)
 The second semester includes regular meetings with the middle school counselor who will support the students during their transition to high school and through ninth grade.

 The end of sixth grade marks the end of the students’ elementary school career which is celebrated with the “Bridge Ceremony” on the last day of school.
 They cross the bridge between the elementary and high school buildings saying farewell to the ES principals and being welcomed on the other side by the HS principals.

 The school day for fifth and sixth grade starts at 8:05 and lasts until 15:00.